Delphes1980/holbertonschool-hbnb/README.md

 This part of the project will significantly enhance the application's security, scalability, and data integrity, making it ready for real-world scenarios.

+### Simple Web Client
+This last part of the HBnB project aims to focus on the front-end development by creating an interactive user interface connecting with the back-end services.

+Key objectives:
+- Creation of Login, List of Places, Place Details and Add Review pages with a design using HTML and CSS files.

+- Utilization of cookies to store the token from the login function for session management.

+- Fetching places data from API and display them based on a price selection.
+If the user is not authenticated, they are redirected to the login page.

+- Fetching places data from API with a specific ID and display the details of the place.
+If the user is authenticated, they can access to the review form.

+- Authenticated users can add a review to a specific place, if they are not authenticated, they are redirected to the login page.

+This part of the project ends to a functional application with an interactive functionalities for the users.

 ### Authors
 - [Delphine Coutouly-Laborda](https://github.com/Delphes1980)
 - [Xavier Laforgue](https://github.com/XavierLaforgue)